Learn Today Earn Tomorrow as a TOYZMAKER

 Diversity, Equity and Inclusion focused using Superhero Rap through use of art, culture, and storytelling.
 Learners and teachers interact and get to know each others stories and aspirations

-This App empowers diverse and disadvantaged students to become the Superhero versions of themselves and get to select Universities like Carnegie Mellon and MIT or pathway to sustainable careers in creative, hardware, software, manufacturing, or entrepreneurship.
+We are multi-generational Black Engineers committed to increasing diversity in universities.
+We are Dah-Varsity.
+Our App empowers diverse and disadvantaged students to become the Superhero versions of themselves and get to select Universities like Carnegie Mellon and MIT or pathway to sustainable careers in creative, hardware, software, manufacturing, or entrepreneurship.
 It’s based on our Black Superhero Father and Son co-founder duo.
 Father Damola Idowu enrolled at Syracuse University at 16 studying Mechanical Engineering and Economics.
 Son Wole Idowu enrolled at Carnegie Mellon University at 15 studying Electrical and Computer Engineering.

-DAH-VARSITY DEMOS
+DAH-VARSITY GAMEPLAY

 Photos